BerserkChmonya/NotesBin/README.md

-# NoteBin
+# NotesBin

-NoteBin is a web application designed for creating, editing, deleting, and sharing notes.
+NotesBin is a web application designed for creating, editing, deleting, and sharing notes.
 It uses JWT for authorization and is built with a microservices architecture using Java.
 The front-end is built with React.

 ## Features